priyanshu30405/priyanshu30405/README.md

 ### 🧑‍💻 About Me
 - B.Tech in Computer Science & Engineering at VIT Bhopal University
-- The Chandrasekhar School (Higher Secondary)
+- The Chandrasheel School (Higher Secondary)
 - Passionate about building AI‑powered products and scalable web apps

 ---